 Minor differences separate the civilian and military versions.
 Both are emblazoned the emblem of the KSK in the centre of the dial and feature an hour hand shaped like a sword, but the military version has a slightly different dial design and a green seconds hand (the civilian model has it in red).

-Another unusual military inspired feature is the 64-click bezel, modelled on the 64-mil ratcheting of the German army compass.
-“Mil” is short for milliradian, a unit of angular measurement often used for mapping and artillery.
+Another unusual military inspired feature is the 64-click bezel, modelled on the 6,400 mils ratcheting of the German army compass, also known as the NATO Mil that’s been rounded up to 6,400 mils in a circle.
+“Mil” is short for milliradian, a unit of angular measurement often used for mapping and artillery, with its true value being 6,283.185.

 The bezel is a manual navigational tool: the twin hour hands can be used in conjunction with the compass bezel to determine direction, by aligning the bezel to north, which is determined via the time and position of the Sun.